-Stresses a broader application of accounting principles.
+Accounting I stresses a broader application of accounting principles.
 Theory is emphasized as it relates to valuation and changes in the financial position and operations of the business entity.
-Problems and cases are studied as they relate to generally accepted accounting principles.
-Prerequisite: ACC 102.
-Or, an A- or better in ACC 101, Co-requisite: ACC 102.
+Students will evaluate financial statements of business entities both quantitatively and qualitatively to expand their knowledge base regarding Generally Accepted Accounting Principles (GAAP) while learning how to adapt to changes in the standards of accounting practice.
+Prerequisite: ACC 102 or an A- or better in ACC 101, Co-requisite: ACC 102.